 Due to the strength that mild steel provides, it is extremely useful in building construction and has many advantages.

-It never cracks, it's incredibly flexible, and it is ductile and has excellent plasticity.
+It never cracks, it's incredibly flexible, it is ductile, and has excellent plasticity.

 This makes it able to endure natural disasters like earthquakes and hurricanes without significant damage.